CON Undergraduate Program Handbook

 National Council of Licensure Examination - NCLEX-RN Preparation

-3. Upon successful completion of all requirements of MSU and the MRJCON, the student will apply in the state in which he/she wishes to take the national nursing licensure
+- Upon successful completion of all requirements of MSU and the MRJCON, the student will apply to the board of nursing in the state in which he/she wishes to take the national nursing licensure

-There are a significant number of hours required to complete practice courses in the nursing program.
-Students must attend all assigned simulation, lab, practice or related activities as directed by the clinical faculty.
-Clinical absences due to illness or extraordinary circumstance must be rescheduled.
+There are a significant number of mandatory hours necessary to complete skills labs, simulation, and nursing practice courses in the nursing program.
+Students must attend all assigned lab activities as directed by the clinical faculty.
+Clinical faculty are to be notified as soon as possible of potential absences due to illness or an extraordinary circumstance.
+Excused absences must be rescheduled.
+Unexcused absenses are considered unprofessional and may result in an unsatisfactory grade or course failure.

 Professional Student Behavior